 The FDIC is an independent federal agency that insures the deposits of federally insured depository institutions up to applicable limits.
 The FDIC also has certain regulatory, examination and enforcement powers with respect to FDIC-insured institutions.
 The deposits are insured by the FDIC up to applicable limits.
-As a general matter, the maximum deposit insurance amount which an insured bank may offer is \$250 thousand per depositor.
+As a general matter, the maximum deposit insurance amount is \$250 thousand per depositor.